dylansm/docker-mariadb-alpine/Readme.md

-# docker mariasb using alpine
+# docker mariadb alpine

+What is says on the tin.